Busby's Bore

-Busby's Bore, Sydney's second water supply, is a heritage-listed former water management facility located between Centennial Park and College Street, Surry Hills, City of Sydney, New South Wales, Australia.
+Busby's Bore, Sydney's second water supply, is a heritage-listed former water management facility located between Centennial Park and College Street, Surry Hills, Sydney, New South Wales, Australia.
 It was designed by John Busby and built from 1827 to 1837 by convict labour.
 It is also known as Busbys Bore.
-The property is owned by Sydney Water, an agency of the Government of New South Wales.
+The property is owned by Sydney Water.
 It was added to the New South Wales State Heritage Register on 2 April 1999, and on local government heritage registers.

 History

 By the 1820s, the Tank Stream, Sydney's original water supply, had become little more than an open sewer, and the growing colony had become reliant on wells or water carted from the Lachlan Swamps.
 In 1826, Busby recommended that water from the Lachlan Swamps be delivered to a reservoir at the Racecourse (now Hyde Park) via a tunnel (or 'bore').
 The reservoir was not approved but construction of the tunnel began in September 1827.
 The Bore was not completed until 1837 but began supplying drinkable water in 1830.

 The construction of Busby's Bore, a water supply tunnel extending from Centennial Park to Hyde Park, began in September 1827 and was completed 10 years later.
 The bore was designed to carry water from the Lachlan Swamp, now Centennial and Queen's Parks.
 It would supply the "rising capital of Australia", as Sydney was described in the Report of a Committee of the Legislative Council appointed to enquire into the state of the tunnel and outstanding wage claims in 1837.

 The water was gravity fed, the fall being 1 ft 9 in over the 2+1/4 mi from end to end, to feed out at Hyde Park at a height sufficient to allow the supply of the General Hospital in Macquarie Street.
 The tunnel had to be re-routed around the sites of the Sydney Football Stadium and the Sydney Cricket Ground and through the Showground because of quicksand encountered in Moore Park.
 The Bore commenced at what is now Busby's Pond, close to the present Lang Road entrance to Centennial Park and ended in the present Hyde Park near the Oxford Street entrance.
 From there, a line of pipe supported on trestles extended to a point near the corner of Park and Elizabeth Streets.

 John Busby had been employed as a mineral and water surveyor in England, Ireland and Scotland.
 He applied to the English Colonial Office for employment in NSW.
 Lord Bathurst, then Secretary of State, appointed him as Mineral Surveyor and Civil Engineer with particular attention to "the management of coal mines [and] in supplying the Town of Sydney with water".
 Busby arrived in Sydney in 1824 aged 59.
 He was employed as engineer at the Newcastle Coal Mines and on the breakwater then under construction there.
 However, his major task was to undertake surveys with a view to obtaining a permanent and adequate water supply for Sydney.